marta-0/hippocampal_volume_quantification/README.md

-# Final Project Instructions

-This file contains background information and instructions for the final project.

-## Quantifying Alzheimer's Disease Progression Through Automated Measurement of Hippocampal Volume
+# Quantifying Alzheimer's Disease Progression Through Automated Measurement of Hippocampal Volume

+This project is part of the Udacity AI for Healthcare nanodegree program.

+The Project Overview and Parting Words below are taken from the starter description of the project delivered by Udacity.
+Results section presents some of the results achieved.
+For more detailed outcomes please refer to the files in each section directory.

+## Project Overview

+### Background

 Alzheimer's disease (AD) is a progressive neurodegenerative disorder that results in impaired neuronal (brain cell) function and eventually, cell death.
 AD is the most common cause of dementia.
 Clinically, it is characterized by memory loss, inability to learn new material, loss of language function, and other manifestations.